zfxlabs/zfx-subzero/README.md

  cargo run --bin node -- -a 127.0.0.1:1236 -b 19Y53ymnBw4LWUpiAMUzPYmYqZmukRhNHm3VyAhzMqckRcuvkf@127.0.0.1:1235 --keypair 6f4b736b9a6894858a81696d9c96cbdacf3d49099d212213f5abce33da18716f067f8a2b9aeb602cd4163291ebbf39e0e024634f3be19bde4c490465d9095a6b --use-tls --cert-path test-certs/node2.crt -p test-certs/node2.key
 ```

+Old data directories under `/tmp` might need to be deleted if they contain an older version of the genesis.

 There are scripts to simplify node startup in the [`./scripts/`](./scripts)  directory.